declaredata/pyspark-explore/README.md

 ```

 ## Output and Summary Files
-The two output files should be sent to the DeclareData Fuse team for review.
+The two output files should be sent to the DeclareData Fuse team after you have reviewed them.

 The tool generates two files in your specified output directory: